Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Self-avoiding walk on with Yang--Baxter weights

 In~\cite{BBDDG} it was proven that the critical fugacity for the regular self-avoiding on the hexagonal lattice is equal to~$1+\sqrt{2}$.
 We prove that the same is true for the self-avoiding walk with integrable weights, given that the rhombi in the first column are of angle~$\pi/3$.

 \begin{theorem} Let~$\Theta= \{\theta_k\}_{k\in\N}$, where~$\theta_1= \pi/3$ and~$\theta_k\in [\pi/3,2\pi/3]$ for~$k>1$.
 Then~$y_c (\Theta) = 1+\sqrt{2}$. \end{theorem}

 Let us briefly comment on the definition of the critical fugacity.
 As already mentioned, the partition function of all walks with $x = y =1$ is infinite.
+Let~$x=1$ and~$y>$.
+Add one more column on the left and consider paths crossing only one rhomubs in it.
+The sum of their weigths is equal to~$v\cdot y$ times~$\SAW_\Theta (1,1)$, i.e. it is infinite.
 This implies directly that $\SAW_\Theta (1, y) = \infty$ for all $y >0$.
 For fixed $y > 0$, write

 This definition mimics that of the inverse connective constant for walks with fugacity.

 When $y = 1$, that is when no fugacity is added, we have $\SAW_\Theta (x,1) < \infty$ for all $x < 1$ (see \cite[proof of Thm.
 1.1]{Gl}), which is to say $x_c(1) = 1$.
 The same is true for all $y < y_c(\Theta)$.
 When $y > y_c(\Theta)$, it follows directly from the definition of the critical fugacity that $x_c(y) <1$.